Skip to main content

 Tradition

-Tradition attracts buyers who want a fully built-out lifestyle with shopping, dining, parks, and community events all within the neighborhood.
+Tradition features a fully built-out layout with shopping, dining, parks, and community events with shopping, dining, parks, and community events all within the neighborhood.
 Demand remains strong despite a brief price dip after 2024, and values have stabilized.
-It fits families who prioritize convenience and community design over flexibility.
-The main drawback is higher HOA fees and limited customization.
+This neighborhood features a built-out layout with shopping, dining, parks, and HOA-managed common areas.

 Central Park

-Central Park offers a more budget-conscious alternative to Tradition while still providing newer housing and solid schools.
-It appeals to families focused on value and commute efficiency rather than resort-style amenities.
+Central Park offers a more budget-conscious alternative to Tradition while still providing newer housing and proximity to schools.
+The area provides newer housing and efficient highway access to Palm Beach County. rather than resort-style amenities.
 Demand is steady but less competitive, and prices softened slightly in 2025, creating entry opportunities.

 Torino Parkway

-Torino Parkway stands out for buyers who want space and flexibility.
-Homes sit on larger lots, and the lack of HOA appeals to buyers who want control over property use.
+Torino Parkway offers homes on larger lots with no mandatory HOA.
+Property modifications are not subject to HOA design review.
 Price appreciation has been steady rather than aggressive, making it more about stability than rapid growth.

 Riverland

-Riverland attracts relocators and buyers who value newer homes near green space and nature corridors.
+Riverland features newer homes near green space and nature corridors near green space and nature corridors.
 Demand remains competitive as development continues, and prices have held steady even as the broader market cools.
 Traffic is increasing as the area builds out, which is the primary concern for long-term residents.

 What Should Buyers Consider Before Making a Decision?